kedacore/http-add-on/docs/design.md

-# The Design of HTTP-Add-On
+# The Design of HTTP Add-on

 This project is primarily a composition of mostly independent components.
 We've chosen this design so that you can swap out components as you want/need to while still achieving (roughly) the same functionality.